 Hives can be acute or chronic.
 Acute hives last less than six weeks, while chronic hives can last for months or even years.
 Hives may go away on their own, but you can also treat them with antihistamines or steroids.
 In some cases, you’ll need to see an ENT doctor for testing to address the underlying cause of the hives.

-Many things can trigger eczema flare-ups, including allergies, weather changes, stress, and irritants.
+Many environmental factors can trigger eczema flares, including allergies, weather changes, stress, irritants, and immune response.
+Allergic reactions from environmental triggers and irritants can lead to eczema flares.
 Common allergens that can trigger eczema include dust mites, pollen, pet dander, and certain foods.
+Certain foods may trigger or worsen eczema symptoms in individuals with food allergies.

 An allergic reaction to a food, medication, or insect sting can cause hives.
 However, physical stimuli, such as heat, cold, or pressure, can also cause hives.
 In some cases, a sudden stressor can cause hives to appear, while at other times, the underlying cause of the hives is unknown.

-Can I Develop Eczema or Hives as an Adult?
+Can I Develop Eczema or Chronic Hives as an Adult?

 Eczema and hives can both develop at any age.
 However, eczema is more likely to develop in childhood, while hives are more likely to occur in adulthood.

-The chance of developing eczema as an adult increases if you have a family history of the condition.
+The chance of developing eczema as an adult increases if you have a genetic predisposition or a family history of the condition.
 The likelihood of developing hives as an adult increases if you have a history of allergies or asthma.

-What Can an ENT Doctor Do to Treat Allergic Skin?
+What Can an ENT Doctor Do to Treat Allergic Reactions?

 If you have eczema or hives, an ENT doctor can do several things to help.
 Skin prick testing or patch testing can determine what triggers your eczema or hives.
-We can also prescribe medications to help relieve symptoms and prevent flare-ups.
+We can also prescribe medications, including topical corticosteroids, to help relieve symptoms and prevent flare-ups, especially for those with sensitive skin, which has heightened reactivity and susceptibility to irritants and allergens.
+Antihistamines are another option to manage the itching and discomfort associated with these conditions.
+Managing dry skin associated with eczema through treatments and home remedies is also crucial for alleviating symptoms.

 In some cases, we may recommend allergy shots.
 Allergy shots work by slowly exposing you to small amounts of the substance that triggers your eczema or hives.
 Shots help your body build up a tolerance to the allergen and can eventually make your eczema or hives disappear entirely.